yellowdog/python-examples/README.md

 The `--dry-run` (`-D`) option can be used with `yd-submit` to print out the files that would be uploaded, along with their upload locations.

-### File Dependencies Using `verifyAtStart` and `verifyWait`
+#### File Dependencies Using `verifyAtStart` and `verifyWait`

-It's possible to make Tasks dependent on the presence of files in the Object Store by using the `verifyAtStart` and `verifyWait` lists.
-These files are not automatically uploaded when using `yd-submit` so are uploaded manually (e.g., by using `yd-upload`), uploaded using the `uploadFiles` property, or are created as outputs from the execution of other Tasks.
+Tasks can be made dependent on the presence of files in the Object Store by using the `verifyAtStart` and `verifyWait` lists.
+These files are not automatically uploaded when using `yd-submit` so are uploaded manually (for example, by using `yd-upload`), uploaded using the `uploadFiles` property, or are created as outputs from the execution of other Tasks.

 Note that a given file can only appear in *one* of the `inputs`, `verifyAtStart` or `verifyWait` lists.